LOG1CRS/LOG1CRS/README.md

 <p>I like the F1 🏁, my favorite team is RedBull, I love play videogames like Valorant and Destiny. 🕹 Ah! and that's me 👉🏻</p>

 <p>The areas that interest me most are the technology behind the development of modern
-multi-platform apps, both back -end and front-end, APIs, and websites.
-My favorite programming language is JavaScript and I love working with React and Node. :electron:</p>
+multi-platform apps, both back -end and front-end, APIs, and websites. </p>

+<p> My favorite programming language is JavaScript and I love working with React and Node. :electron:</p>

 <h3> 📱 Connect with Me </h3>